-- One essay (1500 words) to be submitted on day 5 of the week following the Reading Week of the term when the module is taught (30%)
+- One 1500 word essay, submitted on day 5 of the week following Reading Week in the term the module is taught (30%)

-- One essay (1500 words) to be submitted the term following that of which the module is taught (40%)
+- One 1500 word essay, submitted in the term following that of which the module is taught (40%)